 A taxable capital gain is included in paragraph (b) of the definition of "taxable income" by section 26A.
-It is not the amount received or accrued on disposal of an affected asset that is included in taxable income, but the "taxable capital gain" The amount received or accrued undergoes a reduction process under the Eighth Schedule to the Act, being reduced by the base cost of the asset, any recoupment under section 8(4), offsetting capital losses and the inclusion rate.
-Since an assessed capital loss cannot reduce taxable income it will not reduce the taxable income derived from rental income.
-In any event, it is unlikely that capital losses will arise on the disposal of affected assets, since any loss is more likely to qualify for a deduction under section 11(o).
-See Example 5 in Annexure A.
+It is not the amount received or accrued on disposal of an affected asset that is included in taxable income, but the "taxable capital gain".
+The amount received or accrued undergoes a reduction process under the Eighth Schedule, being reduced by the base cost of the asset, any recoupment under section 8(4), offsetting capital losses and the inclusion rate.
+For more information regarding capital gains tax, see the Draft Comprehensive Guide to Capital Gains Tax (Issue 5).

+Since an assessed capital loss cannot reduce taxable income, it will not reduce the taxable income derived from rental income.
+It is unlikely that capital losses will arise on the disposal of affected assets, since any loss is more likely to qualify for a deduction under section 11(o).
+See Example 3 in the Annexure.

-Income received from a lease premium received from the letting of assets described above will be regarded as rental income.
+A lease premium received from the letting of assets described above will be regarded as rental income.
 In C: SARS v BP South Africa (Pty) Ltd Streicher JA stated the following:

 "However, whether a payment is made for the use of property or whether it is made for the right to use property the payment is a rental payment.
-In this regard I agree with the following statement by Lord Reid in Regent (supra):9
+In this regard I agree with the following statement by Lord Reid in Regent (supra):